 If you need extra inspiration, you can take a path to Historic Inspiration Point, which offers expanded views to the southeast along with privacy that can be fleeting at Inspiration Point.
 To reach Historic Inspiration Point, head back to the junction at the top of Jesusuta Trail and go east along the road for just 150 feet.
 At the bottom of a shallow dip, a hard-to-spot path breaks off to the right and heads out to the crown at the end of the ridge.
 Take this path out to a clusters of sandstone boulders that you can sit down on or stand up on and enjoy sweeping views over Santa Barbara.
 Look up the coast to the west or down the coast to the east toward Ventura.
-There are also views to the northeast up Mission Canyon toward the tops of the Santa Ynez Mountains and a jumbled cluster of sandstone called the Rock Garden.
+Views extend to the northeast up Mission Canyon toward the tops of the Santa Ynez Mountains and a jumbled cluster of sandstone called the Rock Garden.
 This extension to Historic Inspiration Point adds about 0.4 miles round trip to the hike to Inspiration Point.

 Once you’ve been inspired, return the way you came down Jesusita Trail to Tunnel Road.
 The hike is 3.75 miles to Inspiration Point and back, or about 4.05 miles round trip if you add the side trail to Historic Inspiration Point.

 To get to the trailhead: From Highway 101 in Santa Barbara, take exit 99 for Mission Street.
 At the end of the offramp, turn north up Mission Street.
 Drive 0.8 miles and turn left on Garden Street.
 Go two blocks and make a right on Los Olivos Street.
 This will become Mission Canyon Road as you drive 0.8 miles up to Foothill Road.
 Turn right and then make the next left to continue up Mission Canyon Road.
 After a quarter mile, bear left at a split onto Tunnel Road.
 Drive a mile up this road and find parking on the right side before reaching the turnaround by the trailhead for Tunnel Trail.